Hiroya Shimamoto

-Hiroya Shimamoto (島本 浩也, Shimamoto Hiroya) is a Japanese professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+Hiroya Shimamoto (島本 浩也, Shimamoto Hiroya) is a Japanese professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Hanshin Tigers.

 Early baseball career

 Born in Nara Prefecture, Hiroya started playing baseball in 1st grade for the Yamatotakada Eagles (little league), then for the Kashihara Condor Boys when he was in junior high.

 During his sophomore year in Fukuchiyama Seibi High School, his team placed runner-up in the autumn Kyoto Tournament, and won against baseball powerhouse PL Gakuen High School during the Kinki Tournament, where he pitched a complete game (1 earned-run, 10 strikeouts).
 In his junior year however, due to the involvement of his teammates in a scandal, their team was banned from participating in games.
 They also didn't make it to Kōshien tournaments.